po3rin/eskeeper/example/README.md

       - test-v2
 ```

-You can see in this file that you create 3 indexes and 2 aliases.
+You can see in this file that you create 3 indices and 2 aliases.
 You can create an index with the same settings as the test.json created earlier. `close-v1` index use `status: close`.
 This allows closed indices to not have to maintain internal data structures for indexing or searching documents, resulting in a smaller overhead on the cluster.

 `alias` field declares alias settings.
 You can redirection the index without downtime.